centreon/centreon-iac-ansible/readme.md

 ## Overview

+This playbook is a set of scripts and code that assist in automating the installation process and initial setup of the Centreon environment.
+With Ansible, you have the ability to customize basic system settings and remotely deploy the entire environment.

+Everything is based on a single configuration file, containing basic database access and configuration information.

+It is also possible to implement and automate the installation of Plugins of the [Plugins Pack](https://documentation.centreon.com/docs/centreon/en/latest/quick_start/basic_plugins.html)

 ### Ansible Playbooks

 Playbooks express configurations, deployment, and orchestration in Ansible.
 The Playbook format is YAML.
 Each Playbook maps a group of hosts to a set of roles.
 Each role is represented by calls to Ansible tasks.